veertuinc/anka-docs/anka-virtualization-cli/nested-virtualization.md

 There are however some steps that you need to perform to get Android emulators to run properly:

-1. When android studio goes to install the intel HAXM extension, you may need to approve the exception in System Preference > Security & Privacy and then reboot (requires a GUI session).
+1. When android studio goes to install the intel HAXM extension (you may need to manually install it [with these instructions](https://github.com/intel/haxm/wiki/Installation-Instructions-on-macOS)), you need to approve the exception in System Preference > Security & Privacy and then reboot (requires a GUI session).
 2. You need to ensure that the config.ini for your virtual device/emulator has:

     ```shell